Restoration of Peter: Meeting by the sea

 In John 21, Peter goes fishing with six other disciples.
 They do not catch any fish all night, but in the morning Jesus meets them and tells them to throw their net on the other side of the boat.
 When they do, there is a miraculous catch of 153 fish.

 Jesus and his disciples have breakfast on the shore.
 Jesus prepares the breakfast of bread and fish, including a charcoal fire.
 Peter also stood near a charcoal fire when he denied Jesus.
 After they finish eating, Jesus speaks particularly to Peter.

-Jesus' three-fold charge to Peter
+Jesus' threefold charge to Peter

 Comparison with Peter's denial

 Earlier Peter had denied Jesus three times.
 Now, in response to Jesus' questioning, Peter affirms his love for Jesus three times.
 William Hendriksen notes some other correspondences between this episode and that of Peter's denial.
 For example, it is at a charcoal (ἀνθρακιὰν) fire where Peter first denied Jesus (John 18:18) and now is asked to confess his love for his master (John 21:9).
 Ben Witherington III suggests that "John has the threefold restoration take place in a setting similar to where the threefold denial did.
 It's like revisiting the scene of the crime, only this time getting it right."